homeinfra/Horizon/README.md

 1. Deploy the entire infrastructure, including the Horizon cluster, starting from the Xen/XCP-ng XAPI API and moving up the stack.
-1. Maintain the entire Horizon cluster in a GitOps fashiopn.
+1. Maintain the entire Horizon cluster in a GitOps fashion.

 ### Non-goal